san-sei/documents/content/en/docs/mobileapp/use_app.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>Scan a QR code from IDmelon Client app on the PC screen once on the first try to pair your smartphone with the PC and start experiencing Push Authentication!</p>
+        <p>Scan a QR code from {{< params "IDmelon" >}} Client app on the PC screen once on the first try to pair your smartphone with the PC and start experiencing Push Authentication!</p>
       </div>
     </div>
   </div>